agslima/csv-schema-evolution/README.md

 * Generate structured tables automatically
 * Avoid dangerous online tools that leak data
 * Comply with LGPD and other regulations
-* Prepare data for analytics or migration pipelines
+* Prepare data for analytics, migration, BI or compliance workflows

 ---